atk4/data/docs/quickstart.rst

-More importantly, if you decide to store some data in different database either for caching (memcache), unique features (full-text search) or to handle large amount sof data (BigData) you suddenly have to carefully consider that in your application.
+More importantly, if you decide to store some data in different database either for caching (memcache), unique features (full-text search) or to handle large amounts of data (BigData) you suddenly have to carefully consider that in your application.

 Business Domain is a layer that is designed to hide all the logic of data